MinhPDX/fpa-showcase/README.md

 ![image](https://github.com/user-attachments/assets/a081d4f5-90fc-4a31-829d-f5fa479f2989)

-This project involves building a driver-based revenue forecast from scratch to assess the profitability of a proposed event.
+This project involves building a driver-based revenue forecast from scratch to assess the profitability of a proposed event for fictional companies.
 Starting with historical sales data and a list of fixed costs, the analysis projects ticket and concession revenue to build a pro forma Profit & Loss statement, culminating in a clear "go/no-go" recommendation based on the projected net margin.

 #### Scenario & Key Activities